azdavis/millet/docs/ARCHITECTURE.md

 These crates don't really fit in anywhere else.

+### `crates/panic-hook`

+A good default panic hook that shows backtraces and exhorts the reader to file a bug report.

 ### `crates/stack-map`

 A map optimized for the use-case of cloning and adding a few elements onto the clone.
 Used in the statics.